ncase/blog/src/posts/on-depression.md

 Okay, enough yap.
 Time for the actual data:

-**[Sublette et al 2011](https://pmc.ncbi.nlm.nih.gov/articles/PMC3534764/)** is an older meta-analysis, but it's the only one I could find that tries to estimate the _actual "dose-response" curve_, which shows: how much effect, for how much treatment.
-Why is that important?
-Because one problem with many meta-analyses is they'll do something like: "Study 1 gave patients 1 gram of medicine and saw a +1 improvement in disease, Study 2 gave 10 grams and saw +4 improvement, Study 3 gave 100 grams and saw _negative_ –5 improvement… the average of +1, +4, and –5 is zero... therefore the medicine's effect is zero." ...As mentioned briefly earlier, this is a [meaningless mean](https://datacolada.org/104).
+**[Sublette et al 2011](https://pmc.ncbi.nlm.nih.gov/articles/PMC3534764/)** is an older meta-analysis (15 trials with 916 participants).
+It's the only meta-analysis I could find that estimates the _actual "dose-response" curve_, which shows: how much effect, for how much treatment.

+Why is dose-response important?
+Because one problem with many meta-analyses is they'll do something like: "Study 1 gave patients 1 gram of medicine and saw a +1 improvement in disease, Study 2 gave 10 grams and saw +4 improvement, Study 3 gave 100 grams and saw _negative_ –5 improvement… the average of +1, +4, and –5 is zero... therefore the medicine's effect is zero."

+As mentioned earlier, this is a [meaningless mean](https://datacolada.org/104).
 That's why we want to know the response _at each dose_.

-So, the Sublette meta-analysis gathered randomized trials studying Omega-3 on depression (vs placebo, of course) and got the following dose-response curve.⤵ Note that the horizontal axis is _not_ just amount of total Omega-3, but specifically _the extra amount of "unopposed" EPA, above the amount of DHA._ Or in other words, "EPA minus DHA":
+Anyway, the Sublette meta-analysis gathered randomized trials studying Omega-3 on depression (vs placebo, of course) and got the following dose-response curve.⤵ Note that the horizontal axis is _not_ just amount of total Omega-3, but specifically _the extra amount of "unopposed" EPA, above the amount of DHA._ Or in other words, "EPA minus DHA":

 ![Diagram of dose-response curve, of EPA minus DHA, on depression.](../content/stuff/2026-01/depression/Omega3.jpg "Diagram of dose-response curve, of EPA minus DHA, on depression.")